 - ii.
-If you haven't done already, run the Chelsio Unified Wire Installer which will install NDIS function driver. - iii.
+If you haven't done already, install the Chelsio Unified Wire driver package. - iii.
 Verify if the driver is installed and loaded using the Get-NetAdapter command.
 The InterfaceDescription field should list Chelsio adapter as shown in the image below: